 Some forms of insulation can contain chemicals that can be toxic or carcinogenic.
 During installation, some of these chemicals may be released.
 The motion of a moving van releases some and some are continually released throughout the life of the insulation.
 Wool contains no toxic chemicals.
 In fact, wool can help purify the air.

 Studies show that wool can absorb contaminants, such as sulfur dioxide, nitrogen dioxide, and formaldehyde.
 Some kinds of man-made insulation emit these gases.
 Because of this, wool insulation makes your van safer.
 Using wool insulation will help reduce some of the nasty compounds released by other items in your van, such as vinyl.
-If you would like to explore these studies in more detail, click here.
+If you would like to learn more about the benefit of wool, click here.

 When warm, humid air inside the van comes in contact with cold metal walls, water vapor condenses on the walls.
 Some kinds of insulation seal this moisture against the metal.
 As we all know, wet metal rusts and rust can be a big problem in a van.
 Not only does wool not trap moisture, but it also absorbs moisture from the air when humidity is high.
 Even better, it will release moisture when the humidity is low.
 These features of wool help prevent moisture trapping.